Dieter0010/nvim/README.md

-most of the config comes from https://github.com/hannan-ahmad/My-Current-Neovim-Config.git
+Most of the config comes from https://github.com/hannan-ahmad/My-Current-Neovim-Config.git

 # ORIGINAL INSTALLATION